m4ttsch/omscs-notes-notes/information-security/midterm-2-study-guide.md

 D

-(A and B are the _opposite_ of being true, and C is a true statement, but it's not relevant her- e.
+(A and B are the _opposite_ of being true, and C is a true statement, but it's not relevant here.

 **Source**